-When I first started collecting conspiracy theories as a kid I never bothered to ask — and conspiracists never bothered to mention — why the Illuminati or international Jewish bankers, et cetera would bother manipulating world events to take control of the globe.
+Power is an end in itself, not a means to some other goal.
+So when I started collecting conspiracy theories I never asked — and conspiracists never mentioned — why the Illuminati or international Jewish bankers, et cetera would want to manipulate world events and control the globe.
 It was so obvious it went without saying.
-Power is after all an end in itself, not a means to some other goal.
-Of course the Illuminati wanted power — who doesn’t?
+The Illuminati simply wanted power.

 But things have changed in conspiracy land.
-Today conspiracists rail against so-called “globalists,” their catch-all term for elite power brokers both real (like the Bilderberg Group) and imagined (the Illuminati).
-They claim these globalists are motivated by environmentalism as much as a desire for raw power.
-It seems the Illuminati has gone green.
+Today conspiracists believe the so-called “globalists,” their catch-all term for elite power brokers both real (like the Bilderberg Group) and imagined (like the Illuminati), are motivated by environmentalism as much as a desire for raw power.
+The Illuminati has gone green.

-Like all conspiracy theories, the eco-Illuminati is absurd and ridiculous on its face.
-However it’s also insidiously brilliant.
-By giving the globalists an environmental agenda, conspiracists are able to weave together every possible government action, down to the most inane local zoning board meeting, into a Grand Unified Conspiracy Theory.
+By giving the "globalists" an environmental agenda, conspiracists are able to weave together every possible government action, down to the most inane local zoning laws, into a Grand Unified Conspiracy Theory.
 Never before has anyone been able to link gun control to infill development or 9/11 with bike lanes — but anti-environmentalism makes it possible.

-So what are the globalists after, according to someone like Alex Jones, who Rolling Stone called “the most paranoid man in America”?
-Not surprisingly, Jones believes in the typical New World Order conspiracy: that a secret society of global elites is manipulating the world economy and mass media in order to destabilize democracies and steer humanity toward a single planet-wide dictatorship.
-That’s pretty standard stuff as conspiracies go, with a long history running from 1903’s the Protocols of the Elders of Zion straight through to the first Left Behind novel.
+So what are the globalists after, according to Alex Jones, who Rolling Stone called “the most paranoid man in America”?
+Not surprisingly, Jones believes in the typical New World Order (NWO) conspiracy: that a secret society of global elites is manipulating the world economy and mass media in order to destabilize democracies and steer humanity toward a single planet-wide dictatorship.

-Conspiracists think they have a smoking gun — the New World Order’s blueprint for global takeover that's hiding in plain sight.
-Oddly, it is an obscure non-binding UN resolution from 1992 called “Agenda 21” (full text download).
+Conspiracists think the New World Order’s blueprint for global takeover is hiding in plain sight: an obscure non-binding UN resolution from 1992 called “Agenda 21” (full text download).

-Hope & Optimism vs. Anger & Fear in the Republican Party
+The 1990s Republican Party: Hope & Optimism vs. Anger & Fear

 Before returning to anti-environmentalism and conspiracy theories, we need a brief review of the conservative movement in the 1990s:

-In 1992 Buchanan alienated many Americans, including many conservatives, and shared in the blame for Bush’s defeat along with Ross Perot.
+In 1992 Buchanan alienated many Americans, including many conservatives.
+He shared the blame for Bush’s defeat with Ross Perot.
 He was even banned from speaking at the 1996 RNC.
-Nevertheless, it wasn't long before mainstream conservatives had embraced Buchanan’s dark vision and rejected Bush’s optimism.
+Nevertheless, it wasn't long before mainstream conservatives had embraced Buchanan’s dark vision and rejected George H. W. Bush’s optimism.
 There were many reasons for this, including structural problems with the economy, globalization, and stagnant wages, but Bill Clinton’s election stands out as a big reason.

 Meanwhile in Conspiracy World

-Let's return to the conspiracists.
-When laying out his post-Cold War vision George HW Bush had endorsed the UN, which conservatives had always hated, and he used the phrase “new world order,” and did so often.
-While most listeners heard an innocent phrase, both anti-communist groups like the John Birch Society and Evangelical Christians alike heard a coded message of tyranny.
+When laying out his post-Cold War vision George H. W. Bush had endorsed the UN, which conservatives had always hated, and he used the phrase “new world order,” and did so often.
+While most listeners heard an innocent phrase, groups like the conspiratorial John Birch Society as well as Evangelical Christians heard a coded message of tyranny.